yannickcr/eslint-plugin-react/docs/rules/no-named-import.md

 ### Options

 This rule has two different modes: 'import' and 'property' which can be set using the first argument.
-The second arguments accepts an array of strings, which are the allowed modules to be imported or accessed via property.
+The second arguments accepts an object where the keys are equal to React exports and their value overrides the default mode

 ```
-"react/no-named-import": [<enabled>, 'import' | 'property', []]
+"react/no-named-import": [<enabled>, 'import' | 'property', {}]
 ```

-By default the rule is set to `import` with an empty array, which means that all modules should be imported
+By default the rule is set to `import` with an empty object, which means that all modules should be imported